|

 Some Haston researchers have assumed that this Peggy was a daughter of

 Daniel Haston.
-However, there is no proof, nor strong evidence, for
+However, there is no proof, nor strong evidence, to

 that assumption.
 A February 23, 1830 Franklin Co, TN